headlessdevice/esp32-s3-breathectrl/README.md

 directory.
 This component has some library functions which enable us to communicate directly with the EOS_S2.

-Now to write into the registers we use the function:
+Now to write into the EOS_S3 peripheral registers we use the function:

 '''
 QL_Status QLSPI_Write_S3_Mem (uint32_t addr, uint8_t *data, uint32_t len)